 .to.be.an("object", "Could not find the setting");

-//detail array should include "sms"
+//detail array must include "sms"

 pm.expect(notificationSettings.detail).to.include("sms");

-//detail array should include all listed
+//detail array must include all listed

 pm.expect(notificationSettings.detail)